-All polos and Lower School jumpers ordered from Lands’ End must have the new Mirman logo embroidered on the left torso.
+All polos and Lower School jumpers ordered from Lands’ End must have an embroidered Mirman logo.

 Pants, Shorts, Skirts, Skorts

 Bottoms do not need a logo affixed.
-While it is preferred that you purchase all bottoms from Lands’ End to ensure that the grey and navy shades, styles, and fabrics match, if you are able to find these uniform articles at another vendor, please be sure the colors, styles, and fabrics match what is listed on the Lands’ End website (i.e. corduroy or cargo pants are not permissible).
+While you may purchase all bottoms from Lands’ End to ensure that the grey and navy shades, styles, and fabrics match, if you are able to find these uniform articles at another vendor, please be sure the colors, styles, and fabrics match what is listed on the Lands’ End website (i.e. corduroy or cargo pants are not permissible).